saygoweb/studiolive/README.md

 * Just installed?
 Keep reading then [Click to Start StudioLive](http://localhost:8080/).
 * For the video preview to work you must install the [VLC (Video Lan)](http://www.videolan.org/vlc/index.html) media player on the client system.

+### Configuration ###
+For now the configuration is not built in to the application.
+You have to edit www_root/Config.php using a text editor.
+You will most likely want to set CASPAR\_HOST to the hostname of your Caspar server.
+If running on the same machine as the server you can leave this set to 'localhost'.

 ### Windows ###
 The Windows Installer should 'just work' out of the box.
 It starts a web server on localhost:8080 and starts the MondoDB database server.
 Browse to http://localhost:8080 and you should be good to go.